influxdata/telegraf/plugins/inputs/procstat/README.md

   ## result in a large number of series, especially with short-lived processes,
   ## creating high cardinality at the output.
   ## Available options are:
   ##   cmdline     -- full commandline
   ##   pid         -- ID of the process
   ##   ppid        -- ID of the process' parent
   ##   status      -- state of the process
   ##   user        -- username owning the process
+  ##   level       -- level of the process
   ## socket only options:
   ##   protocol  -- protocol type of the process socket
   ##   state     -- state of the process socket